The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Reduction from the problem

-\textit{Correctness:} $\Rightarrow$ Let the given instance for \Rest{} be a yes-instance.
-Thus there is a minimal solution $z^* < \zeta$ satisfying all equations.
-Similar to before, let $v_i$ correspond to the rest that was satisfied in each equation $i$, \ie, $v_i = x_i$ or $v_i = y_i$.
-A solution to our Integer Linear Program now looks as follows: Set the first variable to $z^*$.
+\textit{Correctness:} $\Rightarrow$ Let the given instance o the \Rest{} problem be a yes-instance.
+Thus, there exists a solution $z^* < \zeta$ satisfying all equations.
+As before, let $v_i$ correspond to the remainder that was satisfied in each equation~$i$, \ie, $v_i = x_i$ or $v_i = y_i$.
+A solution to our integer linear program now looks as follows: Set the first variable to $z^*$.
 Let the columns corresponding to $x_i$ and $y_i$ be set as follows for each $i$: If $v_i = x_i$ then set this variable occurrence in the solution vector to 1.
 Set the occurrence to the corresponding variable of $y_i$ to zero.
-Otherwise set the variables the other way round.
-Finally the variable corresponding to the columns of the $p_i$ are computed as $(z^* - v_i)/p_i$.
+Otherwise, set the variables the other way round.
+Finally, the variable corresponding to the columns of the $q_i$ are computed as $(z^* - v_i)/q_i$.
 It is easy to see that this solution is feasible and satisfies the bounds on the variable sizes. \\